What Is Graves’ Disease?

 Treatment for Graves’ disease can include one or a variety of the following:

 - Anti-thyroid medications: Used to slow down how much thyroid hormones your body makes.
+Anti-thyroid medications are currently the most common treatment option.

 Don’t ignore shaky hands and a rapid heartbeat.
 Contact your health care professional if you are experiencing any common symptoms related to Graves' disease.